isbest/isbest.github.io/content/docs/_index.md

 +++
 title = "Docs"
-description = "Documentation for the Deep Thought theme." sort_by = "date" paginate_by = 5
+description = "Some of my study notes and reflections." sort_by = "date" paginate_by = 5
 +++